 Dr. Jenny Gartshteyn was born in Kharkov, Ukraine but spent most of her adult life in NYC.
 She completed her medical training at the New York University School of Medicine.
 While working as a hospitalist several years later, she discovered her passion for rheumatology - she is now a rheumatology fellow at Columbia University Medical Center.
 During her free time, she enjoys theater, historical fiction, and hiking.

 Christian Geier, MD

-A native European who grew up in a small village, Christian is looking forward to the pace of New York City life with both excitement and awe.
-Outside of rheumatology, he enjoys running, Greek and Roman mythology, and - after a long day of work - an occasional cold Pilsner beer.
+In his free time, he enjoys running, Greek and Roman mythology, and - after a long day of work - an occasional cold Pilsner beer.